kjeller/flispcc/README.md

 | 1     | e\|\|e               | left  | disjunction \(3\)       |
 | 0     | x=e                  | right | assignment \(3\)        |

+# Installation
+....TO BE ADDED
+  Linux
+    Add QAflisp to PATH..

+  Windows
+    Add QAflisp to PATH

+Make it yourself from source:
+....TO BE ADDED

+The Assembler QAflisp can be downloaded from [here](http://www.gbgmv.se/html/digiflisp.html) (it is included with digiflisp).

 # Limitations
-- String type is not included in grammar
+- String type and String literals are not yet supported
-- Double type is not included in grammar
+- Double type will not be supported
-- No String literals are allowed